austinhuang0131/joinmatrix/guide/features.md

 ### Reactions

-You may react any message with any unicode emoji or any plaintext content[^2].
+You may react to any message with any unicode emoji or any plaintext content[^2].
 The latter is available...

 * On FluffyChat, by replying to a message and entering the desired text prefixed with `/react` in the composer;
-* On SchildiChat, by clicking the reaction picker for a message, entering the desired text in the search box, and then choose "React with (text)."
+* On SchildiChat, by clicking the reaction picker for a message, entering the desired text in the search box, and then choosing "React with (text)."

 ### Voice/Video calling